MessyaCarment05/ExpenseTrackerCLI/README.md

-﻿# 📝 Expense Tracker (CLI App)
+# 📝 Expense Tracker (CLI App)

-**Expense Tracker** is a command-line application built with **Golang** to record and manage personal expenses.
-It allows you to add, update, edit, and view expenses directly from the terminal.
+**Expense Tracker** is a command-line application built with **Go 1.22.0** to record and manage personal expenses.
+It allows you to add, update, delete, and view expenses directly from the terminal.
 All expense data is stored in a **JSON file** so it persists between runs.

 ## ✨ Features
 - **Add Expense** – Add a new expense entry
 - **Update Expense** – Update details of an existing expense
-- **Edit Expense** – Modify expense information easily
+- **Delete Expense** – Remove an existing expense
 - **View All Expenses** – Display all recorded expenses
 - **View Expenses per Category** – Filter and view expenses by category
 - **Expenses Summary** – View an overall summary including totals per category